rhomobile/rhomobile-docs/eb/en/edge/guide/quick-start.md

 Once you have verified that your device meets the above requirements, you'll need to make sure your device is connected to your computer in a way that the Enterprise Browser Installer can interface with it.

 ### Android
-To connect your Motorola Android device to your Windows computer, you'll need two things:
+To connect your Android device to your Windows computer, you'll need two things:

 1. [USB Drivers for your device.](#guide-quick-start?usb-drivers) - Drivers to allow your device to interface with your computer.
 2. [Android ADT bundle with platform-tools (adb).](#guide-quick-start?android-adt-bundle) - Tools to let other programs on your computer interface with your device.